Rishabh0523/DevOps/Day - 3 ( Virtual Machine + Server + Hypervisor )/README.md

 # What are virtual machines used for ?

-Virtual machines (VMs) allow a business to run an operating system that behaves like a completely separate computer in an app window on a desktop.
+Virtual machines (VMs) allow a business to run an Operating system that behaves like a completely separate computer in an app window on a desktop.
 VMs may be deployed to accommodate different levels of processing power needs, to run software that requires a different operating system, or to test applications in a safe, sandboxed environment.

 #  How do virtual machines work ?